kisek/fpga_arty_a7_st7789/README.md

 This is a sample project of ST7789 TFT LCD display module (240x240 pixels) for Arty A7-35T FPGA board.
 Please connect the display module to the **Pmod JC** connector on the Arty A7 as shown in the following image.
+Arty A7-35T has four Pmod ports named JA, JB, JC, and JD.

 ![arty_st7789](https://github.com/user-attachments/assets/3a54b025-9869-4ea1-940a-8fc95e305e4c)